 Here are some of the comments from Peeriosity members:

 - Technology- we are on different finance systems.
 We are in the process of implementing one system.

-- I think the challenge is always finding the balance between cost of anything new and having a clear business case where there is a return.
-Then managing all these portfolio ideas against all the other non-discretionary projects as well as managing the day to day too.
+- I think the challenge is always finding the balance between the cost of anything new and having a clear business case where there is a return.
+Then managing all these portfolio ideas against all the other non-discretionary projects as well as managing the day-to-day too.

 - Prioritization of resource (tech, money, time) investment against other initiatives.

 - Our process management organizations are split between Procure to Receive and Invoice to Pay.
 There is some level of collaboration between them, but no end-to-end transformation is taking place.

 Transforming a process end-to-end can drive improvements and lower costs in ways that focusing on individual work processes within a single function will never achieve.
 75% of Peeriosity member companies have either strong results in this area, or they are in process and making progress.
 The best news is that with new technologies available for purchase that include end-to-end process transformation as a deliverable, the barriers to pursuing this strategy are significantly reduced.